wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/docs/home_assistant_pi4.md

-# Raspberry Pi and Docker
+# Install Home Assistant on RPI4

 By following the [getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html) you setup you raspberry Pi.
 You should wire it with a ethernet cable directly to router/switch.